Simply the best (or why our family cruises are a perfect experience for people of all ages )

 Over the last 6 years, we have been organising a wide variety of family tours, hosting two or three generations of one or more families, either as scheduled tours or as specially arranged charters, following variations of our “normal” cruise itineraries.
 Children of any age from 4 to 18 have taken part, and have loved it in each and every case

 This is hardly a surprise.
-Our escorted tours in Turkey, Greece and Italy are designed to be varied, offering a rich variety of different kinds of sites and sceneries, a broad range of unique experiences in an easy-going atmosphere.
+Our European and Asian escorted tours in Turkey, Greece and Italy are designed to be varied, offering a rich variety of different kinds of sites and sceneries, a broad range of unique experiences in an easy-going atmosphere.
 This begins with the boats themselves: impressive handcrafted objects of great elegance and interest to the adult eye, for our younger guests a week on a gulet is eternally fascinating, as she ship becomes not so much a classroom, but a permanent playground, a living adventure and an indelible memory.

 The cultural programme is interspersed with lovely walks, ample time for swimming, snorkelling and kayaking every day, and a seemingly never-ending succession of delicious and interesting meals prepared aboard or enjoyed ashore in tavernas and restaurants.
 Each family tour in Turkey, Greece or Italy is designed to hold a balance, but – I should stress – this is not a balance between fun and relaxation versus history and learning, but one between different kinds of enjoyment: the sites and sights along the route are presented and perceived as part of the fun.